johnsietsma/johnsietsma.github.io/_posts/2016-04-14-fluids-threejs.md

 Here is a proof of concept of using a 2D fluid simluation to generate a [Flow Map]({% post_url 2015-12-01-flow-maps %}).
 This follows on from my [Fluid/Flow Map ShaderToy experiment]({% post_url 2016-04-13-fluid-flow-shadertoy %}) to do the same thing, except here I have a much better fluid simulation.

-Press the 'f' key to swap between the fluid simulation and the flow map.
+**Press the 'f' key to swap between the fluid simulation and the flow map**.
 When the flow map is being displayed the fluid simulation stops.

 This could be used in a game to deal with dynamic obstacles in water or smoke, without having to run a full fluid simulation all the time.
 The fluid simulation could be amortised over many frames, leading to a cheap fluid effect.